lilin-bme/lilin-bme.github.io/CV/index.md

 Since 2024, the published name has been changed from 'Li Lin' to 'Linley Li Lin'.
 So far, Dr. Lin has published over 30 journal papers, with an impact factor of over 200 and citations of more than 1100.
 See [publication list](http://linlab-sjtu.com/publications).

 ##### Book Chapters
-- Yuqing Zhang, Han Gu, Zongyu Wu, Jian Ye, **Li Lin**.
+- Yuqing Zhang, Han Gu, Zongyu Wu, Jian Ye, **Linley Li Lin**.
 "Nano-engineering for gap-enhanced Raman tags (GERTs) and related plasmonic applications," In: Nano-Engineering at Functional Interfaces, Elsevier, in press.
 - **Li Lin**, Ruiyang Xue, Shuming Nie.
 "Surface-enhanced Raman scattering (SERS) nanoparticles for biodiagnostics, bioimaging, and spectroscopy-guided cancer surgery", In: Reference Module in Materials Science and Materials Engineering, Elsevier, 2022, pp340-355.<br>
 - **Li Lin**, Jian Ye, “Spontaneous Raman and Surface-Enhanced Raman Scattering Bioimaging.”
 In: Wei X., Gu B. (eds) Optical imaging in Human Disease and Biological Research.
 Advances in Experimental Medicine and Biology, vol 3233.
 Springer, Singapore, 2021, pp177-195.<br>
 ##### Approved patents (to be updated)